-Our criminal defense lawyers in Charleston, South Carolina often get asked about expungement of criminal records.
+Our criminal defense lawyers in Charleston often get asked about how to expunge criminal records in South Carolina. the expungement of criminal records.
 Whenever we successfully defend someone accused of a crime, we follow up by having our client’s record expunged.
 However, many times we get calls from persons whose previous criminal lawyer didn’t tie up that loose end.

 An expungement is a court order that commands state agencies to destroy records.
 After an expungement order is signed by a judge and circulated to the appropriate agencies, any municipal, county, or state law enforcement agency must destroy the arrest and booking record, files, mug shots, and fingerprints of the person charged.
 There are some exceptions to this rule, but, generally, an expungement erases all evidence of the charge.
 The FBI will still have a record, but the FBI’s database is only accessible to a very limited number of people and is not an issue for most people.

 What Criminal Records Can Be Expunged in South Carolina?